JunsooLee/JunsooLee/README.md

 👋 Hi there!
-I'm Begginer of AI Engineer in BoostCamp 2nd. :bulb:<br />
+I'm Begginer of AI Engineer in BoostCamp 2nd.<br />
-Now I'm interested in both CV and NLP. <br /><br />
+:bulb: Now I'm interested in both CV and NLP. <br /><br />

 ### :muscle: Skills